Latest news from this project

 - Webinar “Women in PR & ECM”: watch the recording

 Women in Public Relations

-The proposed project aims to explore women in public relations in the European context.
-The project presents a continuation of previous Women in European Public Relations projects supported by EUPRERA.
+The project aims to explore women in public relations in the European context and presents a continuation of previous Women in European Public Relations projects supported by EUPRERA.
 In that, the project team will investigate: